-You can also try conducting a search through a royalty-free search on Flickr.
+You can also try a royalty-free search on Flickr.
 Google search tools also offer ways to search for images that may be available for reuse.
-After doing an image search on Google, click on Search Tools and then select “Labeled for Reuse”; when using a photo gathered this way, make sure that you label the photo with the appropriate license.
-If a photo is a Creative Commons photo, a good way to label it in the photo credit or caption field is “Photo via Wikimedia Commons under Creative Commons license” with a link (if possible) to where the photo was taken from.
+After doing an image search on Google, click on Search Tools and then select “Labeled for Reuse”.
+When conducting a search like this make sure to read through the license and attribute the photo/graphic fully and accurately based on the terms of that license for that specific photo.